On Sweedler's cofree cocommutative coalgebra: The universal cocommutative coalgebra

+In general, elements of $\LC(V,P)$ are equivalence classes of meromorphic $n$-forms regular away from $P$, modulo those forms which are regular at $P$.
+These equivalence classes are referred to in the literature as \emph{generalised fractions} \cite{Lipman84,Kunz08}, and such a class

-which are formal symbols associated to the following data: \begin{itemize} \item An element $f \in R$ and a sequence $r_1,\ldots,r_n \in R$, \item A sequence of elements $t_1,\ldots,t_n \in R$ which have an isolated common zero at $P$, or equivalently, they form a regular sequence in $R_{\mf{m}_P}$. \end{itemize} These symbols satisfy natural identities that make them behave like fractions, for instance
+may be associated to the following data: \begin{itemize} \item An element $f \in R$ and a sequence $r_1,\ldots,r_n \in R$, \item A sequence of elements $t_1,\ldots,t_n \in R$ which have an isolated common zero at $P$, or equivalently, they form a regular sequence in $R_{\mf{m}_P}$. \end{itemize} These classes in local cohomology satisfy natural identities generalising the one-dimensional case, for instance